realm/realm-java-benchmarks/README.md

    You find the histograms as `<NUMBER_OF_OBJECTS>/hist_<DATASTORE>_<TEST>.png`.

 You can get a plain text report by running `tools/dsb.py -a`.
-This will calculate mimimum, average, maximum, and other values.
+This will calculate minimum, average, maximum, and other values.

 By running the script as `tools/dsb.py -s` relative speed up compared to SQLite is reported.
 If SQLite is faster, a negative number is reported.
 You find the